- Scotland's Top Chemical Engineering Course (Guardian, 2021)

 Our graduates find themselves in a highly broad and varied range of roles shortly after graduation, from pursuing careers in traditional engineering roles, through to finance, manufacturing, business and of course to further, postgraduate, study.
 We have an active careers service that is available to help guide students in their career after University.

 Our degrees are accredited by the Institution of Chemical Engineers, the key global professional chemical engineering body.
-See the Undergraduate degree pages for details.
+See our Undergraduate degree pages for details.